j6mes/fever2-sample/readme.md

 ```

 ### Shared Resources and Fair Use
-The FEVER2.0 submissions may be run in a shared environment and will be moderated.
+The FEVER2.0 submissions may be run in a shared environment where resources will be moderated.
 We urge participants to ensure that these shared resources are respected.

 Tensorflow users are asked to implement per-process GPU memory limits: [see this post](https://stackoverflow.com/questions/34199233/how-to-prevent-tensorflow-from-allocating-the-totality-of-a-gpu-memory).
 We will set an environment variable `$TF_GPU_MEMORY_FRACTION` that will be tweaked for all systems in phase 2 of the shared task.